UniversalDependencies/UD_Tagalog-TRG/README.md

     * Fixed a few validation errors.
     * Instead of the Focus attribute in MISC, verbal inflection now has the Voice feature.
     * Removed XPOS tags because they were uninformative (taken from the English Penn set).
+    * Added the PronType=Prs feature to personal pronouns.
 * 2018-03-14 v0.1
     * First release in UD